Capillary surfaces arising in singular perturbation problems: Proof of Theorem C

 Now the first part of Theorem C follows from Nitsche's theorem, see page 2 \cite{Nitsche}.
 Moreover, the only stationary surfaces of disk type are the totally geodesic disks and the spherical cups.
 From Lemma \ref{lem-cap} it follows that if $u_0=rg$ and $\supp g$ is a disk then $u_0$ is a half plane.

 In view of Lemma \ref{lem-cone} (iii) the proof of Theorem C can be deduced from the result of Nitsche \cite{Nit-caten} but we will sketch a shorter proof based on Aleksandrov's moving plane method and Serrin's boundary lemma.
 We reformulate Theorem C as follows \begin{lem} Let $\M$ be of topological type $[1, 2, 0]$, i.e. a ring-type minimal surface.
-Then $\M$ is a catenoid. \end{lem} \begin{proof} By Lemmata \ref{lem-min-immer} and \ref{lem-cone} (iii) $\X$ is a conformal minimal immersion (in fact, $\M$ is embedded).
-Let $\p\M=\gamma_1\cup\gamma_2$.
-Then applying Stokes formula we have
+Then $\M$ is a part of catenoid. \end{lem} \begin{proof} By Lemma \ref{lem-cone} (iii) $\M$ is embedded.
+In particular, $\X$ is a conformal minimal immersion (see the discussion in Section \ref{subsec-immersion}).